 I remade this recipe last weekend for lunch and loved it so much, I thought I would share it again with you.
-It’s my favorite salad to eat this time of year, when my fridge always has fresh berries inside just begging to be tossed with creamy almond dressing.
+It’s my favorite salad to eat in the spring and summer, when my fridge always has fresh berries inside just begging to be tossed with creamy almond dressing.

-Tofu, like tempeh, can be gross if you don’t prepare it properly.
-I spent most of my first years as a vegetarian with soggy, bland tofu dishes.
+Tofu, like tempeh, can be gross if it’s not served correctly.
 In fact, the first block of tofu I ever bought I ended up throwing away because I couldn’t force myself to actually cook with it.

-OK, back to cooking.
 If you’re new to tofu, I’ve got two fool-proof ways to enjoy it.
-The first is my bake, marinate and saute method that I use in my peanut buddha bowls.
+The first is my bake, marinate and sauté method that I use in my peanut buddha bowl.
 That recipe has been shared hundreds of thousands of times and consistently gets rave reviews.
 Honestly, I think it’s because the tofu doesn’t taste like tofu.
 It’s golden, chewy, and perfectly covered in a savory peanut sauce.

-First things first, you need to press your tofu.
-I wrote an entire beginners guide to tofu if you want more information, but pressing tofu allows the water to be removed so it can bake up properly and absorb whatever seasoning you’re using.
-Not pressing the tofu often leads to soggy tofu.
-Take it from me and years of not figuring out the beauty of pressing.
+First, you need to press your tofu.
+Pressing tofu allows the water to be removed so it can bake up properly and absorb whatever seasoning you’re using.
+Not pressing the tofu can lead to soggy tofu.

 Then, cover your cubes in a base of soy sauce (or tamari for gluten-free option), a little olive oil and whatever seasoning you’d like.
 From there, toss in a bit of arrowroot starch or cornstarch.
 This allows the tofu to get really golden and crisp, without having to deep fry.